Dogwood: A Southern Table

 Charlotte's dining scene has matured considerably since the early 2010s, when the city's restaurant reputation lagged behind its population growth and financial sector weight.
 The emergence of a more considered tier of Southern and American restaurants has changed that calculation, even if Charlotte remains, by most measures, a step behind comparable cities like Nashville or Raleigh in terms of national critical attention.
 Operations at the considered end of Charlotte's market, including Dogwood, benefit from that gap: the cost structure is lower than in gateway cities, the local audience has grown more sophisticated, and the competition for kitchen talent has not yet reached the intensity of a Chicago or San Francisco.

-For comparison, the kind of hyper-regional sourcing and tasting menu format that Single Thread Farm in Healdsburg or Smyth in Chicago deploy at the leading of their respective markets represents a ceiling that Charlotte's dining scene is still reaching toward.
+For comparison, the kind of hyper-regional sourcing and tasting menu format that Single Thread Farm in Healdsburg or Smyth in Chicago deploy at the top of their respective markets represents a ceiling that Charlotte's dining scene is still reaching toward.
 Dogwood operates in the more accessible register below that ceiling, where the cooking is considered and regionally grounded without the prepaid tasting menu structure that defines the most formal American dining rooms.
 This places it in a practical and appealing middle tier for visitors who want more than a steakhouse but are not planning a full tasting menu evening.

 Other Charlotte options worth knowing alongside Dogwood include the rooftop format at Aura Rooftop, the more formal afternoon tradition at Afternoon Tea at Ballantyne, and the Italian-American register of Ever Andalo.
 Together, these represent Charlotte's range from casual to considered, and Dogwood sits comfortably in the more thoughtful half of that range.
-Our full Charlotte restaurants guide maps the city's dining options across all neighbourhoods and price tiers.

 Planning Your Visit